Enabling Fast Differentially Private SGD via Just-in-Time Compilation and Vectorization: Description of Approaches

 \paragraph{PyVacy~\cite{pyvacy19}.} Before the release of Opacus (and its predecessor PyTorch-DP), PyVacy was the most popular library for DP machine learning in PyTorch.
 PyVacy has no custom support for parallelization across the batch dimension for any layer since it processes each sample individually (by way of a for-loop).
 This generally leads to a large increase in runtime for models trained using PyVacy.

-\paragraph{TensorFlow Privacy~\cite{tfp18}.} TensorFlow Privacy is a library for differentially private machine learning, built on top of TensorFlow.
-TensorFlow Privacy has general support for a vectorized implementation of DPSGD.
-In particular, it has a function \texttt{vectorized\_map} which allows it to parallelize across the batch dimension, used to extract per-example gradients.
-It should be noted that according to the documentation of the function~\cite{tfvmap}, the memory footprint of \texttt{vectorized\_map} is much larger than the alternative, which is \texttt{map\_fn}.
-This tradeoff comes with the advantage that it runs significantly faster and is another tool for removing the necessity of microbatching.
+\paragraph{TensorFlow Privacy~\cite{tfp18}} TensorFlow Privacy is a library for differentially private machine learning, built on top of TensorFlow.
+TensorFlow Privacy has general support for a vectorized implementation of DPSGD via \texttt{vectorized\_map} which allows it to parallelize across the batch dimension, used to extract per-example gradients.
+The library recently introduced a TensorFlow 2 compatible API that leverages \texttt{GradientTape.jacobian} to compute per-example gradients, which we compare seperately to the TensorFlow 1 API in our experiments.